/

 A common mistake those new to digital marketing often make is believing that if one CTA on a page is good, five CTAs is even better.
 This is not true.

 Too many calls to action in one place typically have a detrimental effect.
-For one, it runs the risk of making the content it’s associated with look like a cheap sales pitch.
-It’s a turn-off for visitors and runs the risk of making your brand look bad.
+For one, it risks making the content it’s associated with look like a cheap sales pitch.
+It’s a turn-off for visitors and risks making your brand look bad.

 The other problem with including multiple CTAs in the same place is that it dilutes the message of each offer and creates confusion for a visitor.
 More choices are not better in this case.
-One clear message that is clear and prominent generates the best results.
+One clear and prominent message generates the best results.